When you've left school or graduated from university, where do you go to find a creative job?

 7. Brighton & Hove

-Brighton & Hove is a wonderful creative city, nestled on the south coast of East Sussex, with the beautiful South Downs standing majestically behind it.
-Its official title is 'Brighton & Hove', after the two towns were brought together in 2000 and granted city status – although many of the locals still consider the two to be separate.
+Brighton & Hove is a wonderfully creative city, nestled on the south coast of East Sussex, with the beautiful South Downs standing majestically behind it.
+Its official title is 'Brighton & Hove' after the two towns were brought together in 2000 and granted city status – although many of the locals still consider the two to be separate.
 Forgive me if I refer to the place merely as 'Brighton' – those who live in Hove won't mind because they still consider Hove to be separate and will only say 'Hove Actually', so I'm off the hook!

 With so much creativity going down, Brighton is a magnet for artistic folk and people who work in the creative industries.
 The city is teeming with artists, musicians, designers and writers dotted all over the place.
 All the locals joke that most of The Guardian's workforce live in Brighton, but they're probably right.
 London is just under an hour away, and as it's so close, Brighton is often referred to as 'London-by-Sea' following an influx of Londoners moving to the area over the past decade.